protonemedia/laravel-verify-new-email/README.md

 php artisan vendor:publish --provider="ProtoneMedia\LaravelVerifyNewEmail\ServiceProvider"
 ```

 You can set the redirect path in the `verify-new-email.php` config file.
+The user will be redirected to this path after verification.

 The expire time of the verification URLs can be changed by updating the `auth.verification.expire` setting and defaults to 60 minutes.